 To Appeal an Issue Related to Academic Probation and/or Dismissal

-Appeals for issues related to Lane Community College's academic probation and/or dismissal policy must be made in writing to the Academic Progress Review Committee through Enrollment and Student Financial Services (Bldg 1).
+Appeals for issues related to Lane Community College's Academic Progress Standards must be made in writing to the Academic Progress Review Committee through Enrollment and Student Financial Services (Bldg 1).

 Students who are notified by Enrollment and Student Financial Services that they have been academically disqualified will have any registration for the subsequent term dropped and they will not be able to attend for the next four terms.
 The disqualification is for one year (4 terms) and students will be released to register for the term following the fourth term of disqualification.
 It is always wise to meet with Counseling and Advising prior to registering for the term students are eligible to return.

 Students wishing to appeal to the Academic Progress Review Committee to be reinstated earlier than the one year timing, may complete a Petition after meeting with a Counselor and Advisor, who will complete an academic planner to submit along with the petition.
 Petitions will not be reviewed for the term subsequent to the dismissal and must be submitted to Enrollment and Student Financial Services by the end of the sixth week of the term prior to the term the student wishes to return to Lane.

 The Academic Progress Review Committee will review the student's petition and accompanying academic planner and will schedule a meeting to make a decision on the petition.
 The petitioners will be invited to speak to the committee at this meeting, if they have indicated this on the petition.